Topics Map > College of Letters and Science > Administration & Governance > Governance & Committees

 - Articulated in such a way that graduate students will be able to enroll, if they are an expected audience?

 (Graduate students are unlikely to have taken undergraduate prerequisite coursework on campus, and may be blocked if only undergraduate courses are included.
 Adding "or graduate or professional standing" can help with courses numbered under 700.
 For courses numbered 700+, departments may wish to articulate 'recommendations' in the course description if the prerequisite courses are most likely to have been taken as an undergraduate at another institution.)

 - If a syllabus is submitted, does it include all the required components,

 per University Curriculum Committee policy?
 Approval for courses

 missing components will be delayed until a revision is provided.

-- Components most likely to be missing are grading scale (e.g., A=93-100, or description of curve) and learning outcomes.
+- Syllabus components most likely to be missing are how the course meets the federal credit definition, institution name (UW Madison), grading scale (e.g., A=93-100, or description of curve) and learning outcomes.
 If the course has the grad attribute, it must have separate graduate learning outcomes, assignments, and weights of assignments.